Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Kernel Regression: Dimension dependence, Convergence Rates, and Stability

 \begin{lemma} Assume that the kernel $K$ is of the form $K(x_1, x_2) = \phi(|x_1-x_2|)$ for some $\phi\colon \mathbb{R} \rightarrow \mathbb{R}$.
-Then the learning problems for $\rho$ and $\tilde{\rho}$ as defined above are equivalent in the following sense: \begin{itemize} \item[(i)] $f_{\rho} = f_{\tilde{\rho}} \circ A$ \item[(ii)] $f_{\lambda, \rho} = f_{\lambda, \tilde{\rho}} \circ A$ \item[(iii)] The parameters $\alpha$ and $\beta$ from Assumption \ref{ass:alphabeta} can always be chosen equally for the learning problems with $\rho$ and $\tilde{\rho}$. \end{itemize} \end{lemma} The proof of Lemma \ref{lem:ortho} is given in Section \ref{sec:proofs}.
-We quickly mention that the result comes as no surprise, since both kernel matrices and output variables of the learning problems with $\rho$ and $\tilde{\rho}$ can be transformed into each other by invertible maps.
+Then the learning problems for $\rho$ and $\tilde{\rho}$ as defined above are equivalent in the following sense: \begin{itemize} \item[(i)] $f_{\rho} = f_{\tilde{\rho}} \circ A$ \item[(ii)] $f_{\lambda, \rho} = f_{\lambda, \tilde{\rho}} \circ A$ \item[(iii)] The parameters $\alpha$ and $\beta$ from Assumption \ref{ass:alphabeta} can always be chosen equally for the learning problems with $\rho$ and $\tilde{\rho}$. \end{itemize} \end{lemma} The result comes as no surprise, since both kernel matrices and output variables of the learning problems with $\rho$ and $\tilde{\rho}$ can be transformed into each other by invertible maps.
 Nevertheless, the result is important in the sense that it perfectly fits the situation of PCA.
 For this setting, the result formalizes the intuition that it does not matter whether one uses the data as $D$-dimensional points lying on a linear plane or the respective $d$-dimensional parametrization thereof.

-The following result emphasizes the potential benefit of going from a true high-dimensional space to a lower-dimensional one.
+The next result emphasizes the potential benefit of going from a true high-dimensional space to a lower-dimensional one.
 At least in the extreme case, where all one does is filter out independent noise, this can only improve the eigenvalue decay speed of the kernel integral operator and thus improve on the parameter $\alpha$.
 Formally, we choose some noise distribution $\kappa$ on $\mathcal{X}$ and denote by $\rho_X * \kappa$ the convolution of $\rho_X$ with $\kappa$.
 This means, if $X \sim \rho_X$ and $\varepsilon \sim \kappa$ are independent, then $X + \varepsilon \sim \rho_X * \kappa$.